pulento/A1Evo_Electrified/README.md

 Please note that you need REW 5.40 Beta 43 and upwards since automatic impulse response measurements is fixed since Beta 43.

 Currently this app is being developed and tested on MacOS.
-Windows will follow soon.
+Windows version seems to work but need more testing.

 # Official A1 Evo forum thread